Best laptops of 2020

 Read more: Best laptops, desktops and tablets for designers and creatives in 2020

+Though HP and Dell have excellent premium two-in-one convertible laptops, they have small 13.3- and 13.4-inch displays.
+If you want a bit more room for your work or entertainment, the 14-inch C940 is a great choice.
+One of Intel's Project Athena laptops, the C940 is tuned to be more responsive and for longer battery life.
+Everything about it is fast.
+Read our Lenovo Yoga C940 (14-inch) review.

 The Surface Pro continues to hit all the right notes if you're looking for a do-it-all Windows tablet that doubles as a Windows laptop.
-These powerful laptops feature the 8th Generation Intel Core processor and long-lasting battery life.
-Microsoft recently announced the updated Pro 7, but expect the Surface Pro 6 to hang around at potentially lower prices, especially bundled with its excellent keyboard and pen.
-Read our Microsoft Surface Pro 6 review.
+These powerful laptops feature 10th-gen Intel Core processors, fast Wi-Fi 6 wireless and long-lasting battery life.
+It's also the first to feature an honest-to-goodness USB-C port.
+Read our Microsoft Surface Pro 7 review.

+Asus wowed us when we first saw the B9450 at CES 2020 and again when we got to actually use it.
+Several novelties make the 14-inch ExpertBook B9450 stand out from a crowd of me-too business laptops, in addition to the yowza 16-plus-hour battery life as tested.
+Read our Asus ExpertBook B9450 review.

 Read more: Best 2-in-1 PCs in 2020 for when you need a laptop and tablet in one

 The combination of the MacBook Pro's hardware and MacOS extracts the maximum performance from the components while delivering class-leading battery life in a way Windows systems never seem to do, and the high resolution display screen remains terrific.
-You pay for it, though -- base price for the 15-inch model of this device is $2,399 and that's with a meager 256GB SSD hard drive.
-And you'll have to overlook the keyboard's potential shortcomings.
-Read more.
+Plus, this model's keyboard uses scissor-style switches under the keycaps, rather than the much-derided butterfly-style switch.
+You pay for it, though -- base price for the 16-inch model of this device is $2,399.
+Read our Apple MacBook Pro (16-inch, 2019) review.

 Read more: Best tablets in 2020

 Razer's featureless-slab aesthetic slips seamlessly fits into almost any environment, and if you opt for one of the higher-end configurations it's (unsurprisingly) a great laptop for both creative work and gaming.
 If you're willing to go with black and an emptied wallet, you can get an Adobe RGB calibrated 4K OLED display and a GeForce RTX 2070 for $3,300.

+If you need workstation-class graphics and Windows, you can step up to the Studio Edition of this laptop, which is also a nicely balanced combination of design, speed and features.
 Read our Razer Blade 15 Advanced review.

 This is our go-to recommendation for those in search of a MacOS laptop for everyday basic use.
-The MacBook Air was updated earlier in the year with Apple's True Tone display, new processors and a $100 price drop.
-As Apple's most affordable laptop starting at $1,099, it's not exactly a bargain and you can get a lot more computer for your money if you go with Windows.
+The MacBook Air was updated for 2020 with new processors and, most importantly, a new keyboard.
+Apple also dropped the entry price back down to $1,000 making its most affordable laptop more affordable.
+Still, it's not exactly a bargain and you can get a lot more computer for your money if you go with Windows.
 Regardless, the Air remains one of the best laptops available for battery life, performance and design.
-Read more.
+Read our Apple MacBook Air 2020 review.

 Regularly available for less than $750, this thin, 3-pound convertible is a solid choice for anyone who needs a laptop for office or schoolwork.
 The all-metal chassis gives it a premium look and feel, and it has a comfortable keyboard and responsive, smooth precision touchpad.
 Though it's light on extra features compared to its premium linemate, the C940, it does have one of Lenovo's sliding shutters for its webcam that gives you privacy when you want it.
 And it has a long battery life to boot.
 Read our Lenovo Yoga C740 (14-inch) review.